-Let’s take the example of Google ads ad auction.
-The ad auction process occurs every time when someone does a Google search.
+Let’s take the example of Google ads ad auctions.
+The ad auction process occurs whenever someone does a Google search.

 To win auction advertisers identify keywords they want their ads to show when people search for them.
 Then advertisers set bids (money they are willing to spend on each click) when their ads appear.

-So, when someone searches with the keywords you targeted your ads show based on your few factors that Google uses to determine the position of your ad.
+So, when someone searches with the keywords you targeted your ads show based on the few factors that Google uses to determine the position of your ad.

 How Ads ‘Win’ the Ad Auction